The Injectafer lawsuits claim the injection of this drug increases the risk of hypophosphatemia (HPP) and severe hypophosphatemia.

 What Compensation is Recoverable in an Injectafer Lawsuit?

-If you have received an Injectafer injection and suffer from hypophosphatemia (HPP), we will be seeking the following compensation for you:
+If you have received an Injectafer injection and suffer from hypophosphatemia (HPP), you might be entitled to the following types of compensation:

 - Past and future medical expenses to treat your injuries.